effektif/admin-docs/docs/installation.rst

 Installing Node.js
 ------------------
+.. important:: You only need to install and configure Node.js if you purchased a version of Signavio Workflow which allows you to use JavaScript tasks.

 Node.js is a runtime environment for JavaScript which is used by Signavio Workflow to execute custom JavaScript tasks created by the user.

-*Important: You only need to install and configure Node.js if you purchased a version of Signavio Workflow which allows you to use JavaScript tasks.*

 We recommend using the Node.js LTS (Long Term Support) version 4.x.

 Windows